MIDS-scaling-up/v2/week06/labs/README.md

 * What would you change to simulate a 128 batch size ?

 * Read through the discussion forum [here](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/discussion/93339), particularly the comments over the last 10 days.
 What would you do to improve your homework results, given the recommendations posted.
+Keep in mind that the participants used a different metric, so there reported scores may seem lower than what you achieved with `auc`.